 Having a pod layout may look pretty, but this can pose a few problems.
 For one, this is going to be difficult to plan since it doesn’t maximize office space.
 It’s hard to imagine this kind of layout in office floor spaces that are mostly rectangular.
 The effect is going to be expensive once you require more space to accommodate more employees.

-BPO companies, as with any other firm, would always aim to find cost-effective solutions when looking for an office space to run their operations, including optimizing the office floor layout to boost employee productivity.
+BPO companies, as with any other firm, would always aim to find cost-effective solutions when looking for an office space to run their operations, including optimizing the office interior fit-out and floor layout to boost employee productivity.
 And since the working environment plays a pivotal role in this, there are a few things you need to keep in mind to make this work.

 The whole production floor area must be big enough to house the number of employees you have at any given shift while making sure each of them is not distracted by the noise from all the phone conversations going on.
 They should also be able to sit comfortably and have ample space to stretch and move freely to lessen the stress they experience from their jobs.